 What Are Female Genital Warts?

-Skin warts, such as common warts or plantar warts, do not appear on the genitals.
-They show up on other areas of the body, such as the hands, fingers, feet, or around, and sometimes even in the mouth.
-They are not sexually transmitted and are usually passed by direct contact with contaminated surfaces or through small breaks in the skin.
+Genital warts can also be confused with other warts on the skin.
+However, skin warts, such as flat warts, common warts, or plantar warts, are not sexually transmitted and do not typically appear on the genitals.
+Instead, these warts show up on other areas of the body, such as the hands, fingers, feet, or around, and sometimes in the mouth.
+Some are caused by an HPV strain and some are not.
+They are usually passed by direct contact with contaminated surfaces or through small breaks in the skin.

 Learn about other STDs with our Ultimate Guide to STDs